The step by step guide to how to make a flax egg. Can replace a regular egg in vegan baking for cakes, pancakes, muffins and more!

-- Use it in place of an egg in recipes, it’s not an exact science, but usually 1 for 1, so 1 flax egg replaces 1 regular (chicken) egg in recipes.
+- Use it in place of an egg in recipes, it’s not an exact science, but usually 1 for 1, so 1 flax egg replaces 1 chicken egg in a recipe.

-- Of course - it won’t work for things like meringues!
-You definitely can’t whip it (for that you need aquafaba!)
+- This recipe won’t work for things like vegan meringues!
+You definitely can’t whip it.

-- However, in cakes and breads and pancakes and biscuits, it works perfectly!
+- However, in cakes and quick breads and pancakes and muffins, it works perfectly!

 - It’s best to make one up fresh each time you need it.
 However, you can store it covered in the fridge for 1-2 days if needed.